 La Rochelle Nouvelle-aquitaine, France Travel Guide

 These three impressive medieval towers majestically guard the entrance to the Old Port.
-A combined pass for all three towers is available and provides good value.
+A mixed pass for all three towers is available and provides good value.
 Check the official Monuments Nationaux website (monuments-nationaux.fr) for up-to-date opening hours, admission fees, and any temporary closures.

 Visit early in the morning or late in the afternoon to avoid the largest crowds, especially during busy summer months.
 The views from Tour Saint-Nicolas are specifically rewarding.